Approximately EFX Allocations for Indivisible Chores: Four or More Agents

 \subsection{The Approximation Ratio}

-In this section we show that no agent strongly-envies another agent.
-From the previous analysis, we know that agents in $N^*$ do not envy any other agent by more than one item, and agents in $N^-$ do not strongly-envy agents in $N^*$.
-It remains to show that agents in $N^-$ do not strongly-envy each other.
+In this section, we show that all agents are $(3n^2-n)$-EFX towards the other agents.
+From the previous analysis, we know that agents in $N^*$ do not envy any other agent by more than one item, and agents in $N^-$ are $(3n^2-n)$-EFX towards agents in $N^*$.
+It remains to show that agents in $N^-$ are $(3n^2-n)$-EFX towards each other.
 Recall that each agent $i\in N^-$ receives a bundle $S_i$ (see Lemma~\ref{lemma:even-partition-general-n}), and possibly some other items from $L\setminus K$ that are small to agent $i$.
-By Lemma~\ref{lemma:even-partition-general-n}, for every $j\in N^-$ we have $c_i(X_j) \geq \frac{1}{2n^2 + 2n}\cdot c_i(M^-)$.
+By Lemma~\ref{lemma:even-partition-general-n}, for every $j\in N^-$ we have $c_i(X_j) \geq \frac{1}{2n^2 + n}\cdot c_i(M^-)$.